*Accurate as of October 1, 2018. Subject to periodical change.

 SILS Bilateral Study Abroad Programs

 The SILS Bilateral Study Abroad Programs are agreements between the foreign host institutions and the School of International Liberal Studies.
 Only SILS students are eligible to apply.
-Study Abroad students are exempted from paying tuition fees to the host institutions.
-Application for Fall AY2018 (Outgoing) is closed.
+Study Abroad (EX-R) students are exempted from paying tuition fees to the host institutions.

 Before Embarking on Study Abroad